MuhtasimTanmoy/zk/sessions/mooc.md

 * Does not store full state or history

 **Note:** Full sync executes all transactions; fast sync avoids this by directly obtaining current state.

----

-This formatting preserves all your content and makes it readable for reference or README-style documentation.